ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-prebuilt-solution/index.md

 - Open the [pipeline to see it running](/developer-intermediate/deploy-app/#6-view-your-application-pipeline)

-- Get the backend service name this value by executing the command `oc get svc -n dev-{initials}.
+- Get the backend service name this value by executing the command `oc get svc -n dev-{initials}`.
     ```
     $ oc get svc -n dev-ar
     NAME               TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE